 If you haven't trekked across the Southeastern United States catching games at each SEC stadium during football season, I'd advise you to do so.
 For your convenience, I've compiled the best college bar in every SEC city.

 Make sure to bookmark this when you do go on that trip.

-And a reminder: college students generally can’t afford craft beer at swanky breweries, so don’t complain when your favorite overpriced gastropub doesn’t make the cut.
+And a reminder: college students generally can't afford a craft beer beer selection at swanky breweries, so don't complain when your favorite overpriced gastropub doesn't make the cut.
 Now, to the list:

 University of Georgia (Athens, Georgia)